A Semismooth Newton Stochastic Proximal Point Algorithm with Variance Reduction: Numerical Experiments

-We use three datasets for our experiments, namely \texttt{mnist}, \texttt{gisette} and \texttt{sido0}\footnote{Dataset \texttt{sido0} from \url{http://www.causality.inf.ethz.ch/challenge.php?page=datasets\#cont}.}.
-For \texttt{sido0}, we use two different values of $\lambda$ and refer to the respective experiments as \texttt{sido0.1} and \texttt{sido0.2} (see \cref{table1} for details). \texttt{mnist} contains $28\times28$ pixel pictures of hand-written digits.
+We use several standard datasets for our experiments, listed in \cref{table1}.\footnote{Dataset \texttt{sido0} is downloaded from \url{http://www.causality.inf.ethz.ch/challenge.php?page=datasets\#cont}, \texttt{higgs} from \url{https://archive.ics.uci.edu/ml/datasets/HIGGS}, and \texttt{mnist} from \url{openml.org} using the \texttt{scikit-learn} API.
+All other datasets are downloaded from LIBSVM, \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html}.} The dataset \texttt{mnist} contains $28\times28$ pixel pictures of hand-written digits \cite{LeCun2010}.
 In order to obtain binary labels, we classify the two sets of digits $\{0,3,6,8,9\}$ and $\{1,2,4,5,7\}$. \texttt{gisette} is derived from \texttt{mnist} but with additional higher-order and distractor features \cite{Guyon2005}.
-We use $\tilde{x}^0=0$ as starting point for all algorithms for these two datatsets.
-The \texttt{sido0} dataset has molecule descriptor features with the task to predict a binary molecule activity variable which is highly unbalanced.
+The \texttt{madelon.2} dataset is obtained as follows: we first scale the original \texttt{madelon} dataset (from LIBSVM) having 500 features and 2000 samples obtaining mean-zero and unit-variance features.
+Then, we apply a polynomial feature expansion of degree two, i.e., we add all pairwise products of features and a constant feature, resulting in $n=125751$.
+For \texttt{mnist} and \texttt{higgs}, we apply standard preprocessing to obtain mean-zero and unit-variance features.
+The other datasets are already suitably scaled and therefore not preprocessed.
+For \texttt{mnist}, \texttt{gisette}, \texttt{sido0}, \texttt{covtype}, and \texttt{news20}, we use 80\% of the dataset samples for training and the remaining 20\% are used as validation set.
 Note that \texttt{SNSPP} and \texttt{SVRG} compute the full gradient for the first time at the starting point $\tilde{x}^0$.
 In contrast to \texttt{SVRG}, the first iterate of \texttt{SNSPP} is not deterministic and therefore high variance in the gradient at the starting point could lead to unfavorable performance.
+In particular, we observe such effect for the \texttt{sido0} dataset.
 We find that this behavior can be easily prevented by running one iteration of \texttt{SNSPP} without variance reduction before computing the full gradient.
-However, for better comparability, for \texttt{sido0.1} and \texttt{sido0.2}, we run one epoch of \texttt{SAGA} and use the final iterate as starting point for all methods.
-The choice of the batch and step sizes for \texttt{SNSPP} are reported in \cref{table1}.
+However, for better comparability, for \texttt{sido0} we run one epoch of \texttt{SAGA} and use the final iterate as starting point for all methods.
+For all other datasets, we use $\tilde{x}^0=0$ as initial point for all algorithms.